lehner-lab/DiMSum/README.md

 The DiMSum pipeline processes paired-end reads (in FASTQ format) from deep mutational scanning (DMS) experiments to produce variant counts for each sample.
 These counts are suitable for use in downstream analyses of epistasis and [protein structure determination](https://github.com/lehner-lab/DMS2structure).

-To run this pipeline, you will first need to describe your experimental design (e.g. in MSExcel) and save this as a tab-separated plain text file.
-You can download [this](./example_experimentDesign.txt) file to use as a template.

-Additionally, if your raw FASTQ sequencing files contain multiplexed samples you will need to provide a tab-separated plain text file describing how barcodes map to samples.
-You can download [this](./example_barcodeDesign.txt) file to use as a template.

 ## Stage 1: DEMULTIPLEX READS

 Demultiplex samples and trim read barcodes using cutadapt (optional).
 This stage is run if a barcode design file is supplied (see 'barcodeDesignPath' argument).
 Stage-specific arguments: 'barcodeDesignPath' and 'barcodeErrorRate'.